ginstrom/mario_wine_guide/README.md

   - ~/ollama_models:/root/.ollama
 ```

-### 4. Use Docker Compose to build and run the application:
+### 4. Use Docker Compose to Build and Run the Application:
 ```sh
 docker-compose up --build
 ```